SpencerTang/AlphaSightsEmailPredictor/README.md

 AlphaSights Email Predictor
 ============================

-AlphaSights Email Predictor is a simple Ruby on Rails application that uses takes a first name, last name and domain name to generate email predictions.
+AlphaSights Email Predictor is a simple Ruby on Rails application that uses a first name, last name and domain name to generate email predictions.

 Setup
 =====